 Are you sure:

-- Everything in your document is accurate?
+- Everything is accurate?

-- That the story is complete?
+- The story is complete?

 - Every quotation approval has been received?